Vaibhav1730/AWS_Honeypot/README.md

 ## Steps to setup Cowrie Honeypot in Raspberry Pi 5 Environment

 + Change the Port You’ll Use to Administer the Server Cowrie will be listening for SSH connections on port 22.
-You’ll want to configure the SSH service to listen on a different port for you to connect to and administer the server.
+You’ll want to configure the SSH service to listen on a different port for you to connect to and administer the server. <br />
-<span style="color: green"> sudo vi /etc/ssh/sshd_config </span>
+sudo vi /etc/ssh/sshd_config

 + Under # What ports, IPs and protocols we listen for, change the port number to 3393 or your preferred port number.